George Allan England

-George Allan England (9 February 1877 - 26 June 1936) was an American writer and explorer, best known for his speculative and science fiction.
+George Allan England (February 9, 1877 - June 26, 1936) was an American writer and explorer, best known for his speculative and science fiction.
 He attended Harvard University and later in life unsuccessfully ran for Governor of Maine.
-England was a socialist and many of his works have socialist themes.

 Life

 England was born in Nebraska.
 He attended Harvard University, where he received Bachelor of Arts (A.B.) and Master of Arts (M.A.) degrees.
 In 1912 he stood for Governor of Maine as the candidate of the Socialist Party of America.
 In that election, he finished in third place with 2,081 votes (1.47%).
 England died in a hospital in New Hampshire, although there is a legend that he disappeared on a treasure hunt.